samioan/poker-app/README.md

-# Poker Game
+# Poker Hand Evaluator
+Provides hand evaluation for a poker game.
-Poker game created with JavaScript.
+Made with JavaScript.